 - Remove the muffins from the pan and transfer them to a wire rack to cool for 10 minutes.

-- Spoon and level the flour into the measuring cups for baking accuracy.
+- Spoon and level the flour into measuring cups for baking accuracy.

 - Start the Kodiak muffins at a high temperature for a short time to activate the baking powder and allow the muffins to shoot up quickly.
-Then, turn the heat down and continue to cook the muffins.
+Then, reduce the heat down and continue baking the muffins.